Xiangrui-Yu/API-project/README.md

     ## Intro section about your project.
-      This project uses SQL database in backend and React in the frontend to
+      This project uses SQL database in the backend and React in the frontend to simulate the popular company: Airbnb website.
+This project will allow for the creation, display, updating and deletion of spots and booking.